Stillman College

 Stillman Stadium, completed in 1999, served as home to Stillman’s outdoor athletic teams.
 The 8,000-seat stadium includes four NCAA regulation fields—one for football, two for baseball, and one for softball— and five related buildings.

-The School of Education/ The Houston H. Harte Center
+The Houston H. Harte Center

 In September 2018 Stillman College renamed the education building to Houston H. Harte Center in honor of a long-time supporter and former chairman of the board of trustees at the private college.
 Harte was a chairman of the board from 1987-93.
 He was awarded an honorary doctor of laws degree from Stillman in 1985.
 Previously called the School of Education, this building was completed in 2003 and is located on the southeast section of the campus near the stadium.
 In addition to offices and classrooms, the 31,000-square-foot building contains spaces designed specifically for students in the education program.
 The high-concept, technological facility stands as evidence of Stillman’s commitment to the teaching profession.

-Plant Operations, completed in 2003, is comprised of 5,000 square feet which includes a variety of work, office, and storage spaces, as well as outdoor enclosed supply and equipment spaces.
+Facilities Management, completed in 2003, is comprised of 5,000 square feet which includes a variety of work, office, and storage spaces, as well as outdoor enclosed supply and equipment spaces.

 Heating Plant